lionelmace/databases-for-redis/learn-dashboard-overview.md

 ## Recent Tasks

 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.
 Depending on how busy your deployment is, successful tasks can be shown for 24-48 hours.
 Unsuccessful tasks can show for 7-8 days.
 Tasks can also be retrieved from the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-running-tasks-on-a-deployment) and [CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-tasks-list).
-A historical record of tasks from any time period is available through the [Activity Tracker integration](/docs/databases-for-redis?topic=cloud-databases-activity-tracker).
+A historical record of tasks from any time period is available through the [{{site.data.keyword.at_full}} integration](/docs/databases-for-redis?topic=cloud-databases-activity-tracker).

 ## Connections